Why Cedar Breaks is a Great Alternative to Bryce Canyon

 Here are the top 5 reasons why Cedar Breaks is a great alternative to Bryce Canyon:

-3) Because It’s More Pet-Friendly: Technically, there’s only one pet-friendly trail at each park ~ at Bryce, Rim Trail is pet-friendly (if you can find parking), & at Cedar Breaks, Campground Trail is pet-friendly.
-I didn’t realize this when I visited, & took my pup with me to most major viewpoints near the Visitor’s Center.
+3) Because It’s More Pet-Friendly: Technically, there’s only one pet-friendly trail at both Bryce & Cedar Breaks.
+At Bryce, Rim Trail is pet-friendly (if you can find parking), & at Cedar Breaks, Campground Trail is pet-friendly.
+I didn’t realize this when I visited, & took my pup to most major viewpoints by the Visitor’s Center.
 No one said a word.
-With less people in the park, having a dog just didn’t seem like an issue.
-And the town of Brian Head is also relaxed & very pet-friendly, with plenty of walking trails & hills to hike.
+With less people in the park, having a dog just wasn’t an issue.
+And the town of Brian Head is also relaxed & pet-friendly, with plenty of walking trails & hills to hike.

 Bryce Canyon (pictured here) is known for its eerie “hoodoos” ~ which are tall, skinny shafts of rock, caused by erosion.
 But here’s the good news: Cedar Breaks has them too!